 Other things I like about this series:

 - Sherming Yiu as So Lai Fa aka Tseng Shu Leung (Law Lok Lam)’s mistress.
 No one in their right mind would like the person who ruined someone’s marriage, but in this case, I have to make an exception.
 And no, I’m not making this exception because Sherming portrayed this role.
-But it was because although Lai Fa was involved with Shu Leung but she took on a stronger responsibility for her son and probably and possibly loved Shu Leung’s character more than Kiki’s character did–even IF he didn’t deserve it.
+It was because although Lai Fa was involved with Shu Leung, she took on a stronger responsibility for her son and probably and possibly loved Shu Leung’s character more than Kiki’s character did–even IF he didn’t deserve it.
 Lau Kit Yee (Kiki Sheung) was just using Shu Leung as a lifesaver at that time after her husband died and she needed a male figure to support her because she couldn’t find ways to stand up on her own or take care of herself–thus leading to her seeking and finally finding Shu Leung, who was not only a restaurant owner but he was single (aka available or so he said).
 She forced her kids to like him and accept him because he was their financial asset.
 (He probably deserved it too considering what kind of person he was.)
 Plus Kit Yee didn’t even believe her kids when they told the truth many times to her (and had been through thick and thin with her since young–not complaining of the hardship).
 She only wanted to cling on to the man who provided to her every need, causing many misunderstandings and broken hearts.
-(Although she finally found out the truth at the end and tried to make up for it but it was NOT like it was going to erase everything.
+(Although she finally found out the truth at the end and tried to make up for it, it was NOT like it was going to erase everything.
 IF she had believed her kids earlier, a lot of things wouldn’t happen.)
 Lai Fa, on the other hand, cared for her son no matter what.
 She wanted Sing Hei to take care of her financial matters also BUT because she mistakenly thought he had murdered Shu Leung (as everyone did except the killer).
 She actually treated Sing Hei like family (although they were not related at all since Sing Hei was just Shu Leung’s step-son) when she came to Sing Hei’s apartment and ran into Kit Yee.
 She said that to Sing Hei, “This is your brother, you have to take care of him.”
-Although it seemed ridiculous and funny at that time because she desperately wanted to find someone to help her take care of hospital fees for her son to get the treatments he needed, but that was a desperate attempt of a mother–in any way she could find–to save her son.
+Although it seemed ridiculous and funny at that time because she desperately wanted to find someone to help her take care of hospital fees for her son to get the treatments he needed, that was a desperate attempt of a mother–in any way she could find–to save her son.
 She treated Sing Hei like a relative and honestly believed in his word when he said he would take care of things.
 Her caring nature as a mother was undoubtful–unlike Kit Yee who only cared about money.
-Another thing that Lai Fa topped Kit Yee was she never re-married again after 10 years.
-Yes, maybe people who know about her past wouldn’t dare to touch her or socialize with her.
+Another thing that Lai Fa topped Kit Yee was she never re-married again after ten years.
+(I have to clarify here that I’m not trying to shame people who remarry or whatever, BUT what I meant in this situation was how Kit Yee had used others to her means hence the marriage, NOT because she found love again or whatever.
+She was just using people.
+It was a despicable move and tarnished the name of marriage in general.
+Not to mention how she only cared for herself and disregarded all her kids’ opinions and thoughts.
+It was ridiculous since she should understand her kids better than that.
+If she didn’t think something was possible, she should still investigate the matter instead of disregard everything like that.
+She thought that the kids made it up because they didn’t like him, but what about when they were older?
+Would her daughter do such things?
+Considering how obedient her daughter was through all the times.)
+Yes, maybe people who know about Lai Fa’s past wouldn’t dare to touch her or socialize with her.
 But she had moved away (aka practically disappeared) until recently but she still kept to herself and raised her son despite all the hardships–not seeking out any other man.
 (There wasn’t much information disclosed but considering how young and attractive she was, she could find anyone she wanted and knew the right tricks.
 But she didn’t do it.)
 She also had a lot of debts, but she still stood firm on caring for her son, etc. It seemed that after Shu Leung died, her life revolved around her son.
 She looked weak and wishy-washy or seemed that way from some flashback scenes with Shu Leung but yet she possessed a stronger personality than hold the eye.
 This was why I really like her for who she was.
 She was NOT perfect in any way, but the fact that she had set out some goals and actually tried to act like a responsible mother made her very brave in every aspect.
-And I’m not saying that it’s a sin to re-marry or anything but I’m just saying how a mother should reconsider things over carefully and take on a more responsible approach than just that.
-It’s not wrong to find another man after her husband died as Kit Yee did, but the way she disregarded everything her kids say made it more ridiculous since she should understand her kids better than that.
-She was just using that excuse she was doing it for her kids, but she was just thinking of herself.
-If she didn’t think something was possible, she should still investigate into the matter instead of disregard everything like that.
-She thought that the kids made it up because they didn’t like him, but what about when they were older?
-Would her daughter do such things?
-Considering how obedient her daughter was through all the times.
 And to add the last point to this one, I honestly think Sherming Yiu is getting tossed aside by TVB again–although I must say she did well and convinced the audience that she was such character, but how could they promote so many inexperienced actresses nowadays and NOT her?
 Strange.
 Very strange but on the other side, she gets more experienced with different roles than just the same, repetitive ones like the usual main leads get.

 - And because it wasn’t as gift-wrapped as it was supposed to be with typical TVB series.
-This could count as one of TVB’s highly anticipating serials considering both Kevin and Roger are in it, but it didn’t disappoint like most highly anticipating series would be.
+This could count as one of TVB’s highly anticipated series considering both Kevin and Roger are in it, but it didn’t disappoint like most highly anticipated series would be.
 Very well scripted throughout and answered all the questions without leaving any loose ends.

-The only complaint I want to make is making Law Lok Lam the villian for like several minutes as the awful step-father makes it almost insulting although he was convincing as always.
+The only complaint I want to make is making Law Lok Lam the villain for like several minutes as the awful step-father makes it almost insulting although he was convincing as always.

 Overall, this was a very good series and for the first time–I wouldn’t mind a sequel–IF there is going to be one in the future.